 The veteran should obtain a Certificate in Lieu of Lost or Destroyed Discharge.
 Any VA Veterans Benefits Counselor at the nearest VA office will assist a veteran in obtaining necessary proof of military service.

 No. Home loan entitlement is generally good until used.
-However, the eligibility of service personnel is only available so long as they remain on active duty.
+Active duty homebuyers with sufficient time in service may be able to request an Automated Certificate of Eligibility through the Department of Veterans Affairs.
 If they are discharged or released from active duty before using their entitlement, a new determination of their eligibility must be made, based on the length of service and the type of discharge received.

 No. The amount of entitlement relates only to the amount VA will guarantee the lender against loss.

 If you have used all or part of your entitlement, you can get that entitlement back to purchase another home if the following conditions for "restoration" are met:

 Restoration of entitlement is not automatic.
 You must apply for it by completing and returning VA Form 26-1880 to any VA regional office or center.
 Application forms for substitution of entitlement may he requested from the VA office that guaranteed the loan.

 Yes.
 Veterans who had a VA loan before may still have "remaining entitlement" to use for another VA loan.
 The current amount of basic entitlement available to each eligible veteran is $36,000.
 But VA borrowers in most places have an additional layer of bonus entitlement worth $70,025.
 Most lenders require that a combination of the guaranty entitlement and any cash down payment must equal at least 25 percent of the reasonable value or sales price of the property, whichever is less.
 Veterans who have another active VA loan or who have defaulted on a previous VA loan may be able to utilize this bonus entitlement.